Australia 108: First proposal at 70 Southbank Boulevard (2009–2012)

-In 2009, plans were submitted by Fender Katsalidis Architects to the City of Melbourne for an AUD400 million residential building to be built on the 70 Southbank Boulevard site.
+In 2009, plans were submitted by Fender Katsalidis Architects to the City of Melbourne for an $400 million residential building to be built on the 70 Southbank Boulevard site.
 In its original proposal, the building, 70 Southbank Boulevard, was planned to be 226 m in height and consist of 532 residential apartments, six levels of office space, a fresh food market and other retail amenities, spanning 72 floors.
 The building was designed to replicate the nearby Eureka Tower, also a Fender Katsalidis development.
 Nonda Katsalidis noted that his firm "wanted to re-create elements of what we had achieved at Eureka and apply it to 70 Southbank Boulevard" with the Eureka Tower.

-The building development was approved by then–Victorian Planning Minister Justin Madden on 21 April 2010, a decision which received backlash from the City of Melbourne council, dubbing the development as "excessively high" and "at odds with the City of Melbourne's height guidelines for the area".
+The building development was approved by then-Victorian Planning Minister Justin Madden on 21 April 2010, a decision which received backlash from the City of Melbourne council, dubbing the development as "excessively high" and "at odds with the City of Melbourne's height guidelines for the area".
 In May 2010, the council lodged an appeal to the Victorian Civil and Administrative Tribunal (VCAT) to have the building permit overturned, asserting that the building surpassed the 100 m height limit in the area's planning scheme.
 VCAT rejected the appeal and noted that the planning scheme did not specify a maximum height.

-Nonetheless, in July 2012, the site was put up for sale through an international public expression of interest campaign and was listed at A$25 million.
+Nonetheless, in July 2012, the site was put up for sale through an international public expression of interest campaign and was listed at $25 million.
 This was to allow the Fender Katsalidis partners time to "go in different directions".